oauth-wg/oauth-cross-device-security/main.md

 Table: Practical Mitigation Summary

 ## Protocol selection
 Some cross-device protocols are more susceptible to the exploits described in this document than others.
-In this section we will compare three different protocols in terms of their susceptibility to exploits focused on the unauthenticated channel, the prerequisites to implement and deploy them along with guidance on when it is appropriate to use them.
+In this section we will compare three different cross-device protocols in terms of their susceptibility to exploits focused on the unauthenticated channel, the prerequisites to implement and deploy them along with guidance on when it is appropriate to use them.

 ### IETF OAuth 2.0 Device Authorization Grant [@RFC8628]:
 #### Description